Rudd-O/borg-offsite-backup/README.md

 As you can see from the "shell", the backup will be stored in the subfolder `qubes` of the server's user.

+### Needed software

+You'll need an SSH server running on the backup server, and you'll need the `borgbackup` (also known as `borg`) package installed on that machine.

 ### Key authentication for clients